tencentyun/intlcloud-documents/yehe_doc/开发者服务/Prometheus 监控服务/接入指南/抓取配置说明_intl_en.md

 ## Overview
 Prometheus mainly uses PULL to scrape the monitoring APIs exposed by the target service; therefore, you need to configure the corresponding scrape task to request the monitoring data and write it into the storage provided by Prometheus.
 Currently, Prometheus provides the configurations of the following tasks:
 - Native job configuration: the native scrape job configuration of Prometheus is provided.
-- PodMonitor: it collects the corresponding monitoring data in Pods based on Prometheus Operator in the K8s ecosystem.
+- PodMonitor: It collects the corresponding monitoring data in Pods based on Prometheus Operator in the K8s ecosystem.
-- ServiceMonitor: it collects the monitoring data in the corresponding Endpoints of Services based on Prometheus Operator in the K8s ecosystem.
+- ServiceMonitor: It collects the monitoring data in the corresponding Endpoints of Services based on Prometheus Operator in the K8s ecosystem.

 >?
 Configuration items in `[]` are optional.